Last updated: Jan 27, 2023 at 07:29 am

 Is It Harmful to Use Setting Spray Every Day?

 Can I use Setting Spray Every Day?
-Yes, you can use setting spray every day without any adverse effects.
+Yes, you can use setting spray every day.
 There is nothing stopping you from using your makeup every day if you need it to last.
+But I recommend not using it every day.
+Why?

 Does Setting Spray Work For All Skin Types?